KnapsackPro/docs.knapsackpro.com/_posts/2018-05-27-how-to-run-tests-in-minitest-continuously-with-dynamic-test-files-loading.md

 # if all tests pass we want to exit process with 0 exit code
 final_exit_code = 0

 # run tests loaded into memory
 args  = ['--verbose']
-# we need to duplicate the args because the run method will change the Array object.
-We will reuse args later.
+# We need to duplicate the args because the run method will change the Array object.
+# We will reuse args later.
 tests_passed? = Minitest.run(args.dup)

 # now the tests will be executed